ARF-DEV/Harvard-CS50-Final-Project/README.md

 # Harvard-CS50-Final-Project
-Harvard's Intro to Computer Science Final Project
+This is a game i made for Harvard's Intro to Computer Science Final Project called "A Tower Defense Game"